iceberg

 What fees are applicable to the sale of securities donated in kind?

 Security transactions related to donations are subject to commissions and all other applicable fees.
 For stocks sold through T. Rowe Price Charitable's account at T. Rowe Price, the brokerage commission is $9.95.
 All fees are subject to change without notice.
-The commissions for securities sold through other firms with which T. Rowe Price Charitable has an account (for example, Charles Schwab, E*Trade, Morgan Stanley) are set by those firms.
+The commissions for securities sold through other firms are set by those firms.

 Close